Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 --

-Stepwise Refinement: Deconstruct a problem into its smallest, most manageable components.
+**Stepwise Refinement**: Deconstruct a problem into its smallest, most manageable components.
 You can turn these small components into simple methods or lines of code.

 You do not have to think about the code at first.